connoryates/peptide_retention/README.md

-## Peptide Retention
+## Peptide Retention API

+Hello!
 This doc contains instructions for setting up the API.

-For information about what the API does and how to use, please refer to the wiki
+For information about what the API does and how to use, please refer to the [wiki](https://github.com/connoryates/peptide_retention/wiki/Overview)

-Requirements:
+### Requirements:

 - perlbrew with Perl v5.22

-- Debian
+- Debian-based Linux

 - Postgres 9.6